Japanese PM to join online G7 summit over Ukraine tensions | www.lokmattimes.com

 Japanese PM to join online G7 summit over Ukraine tensions

-Japanese Prime Minister Fumio Kishida will take part in an online meeting of the Group of Seven (G7) countries this week, the Japanese government said Monday.
+Tokyo, Feb 21 Japanese Prime Minister Fumio Kishida will take part in an online meeting of the G7 ...

-The talks will be aimed at measures to de-escalate tensions between Russia and Ukraine, sources here said.
+Kishida said he would make his utmost efforts in lockstep with the G7 and other members of the international community to deescalate and ultimately resolve the crisis on the Russia-Ukraine border, Xinhua news agency reported.

-Kishida said he would make his utmost efforts in lockstep with the G7 and other members of the international community to deescalate and ultimately resolve the crisis on the Russia-Ukraine border, stating in parliament, "While the situation remains critical, Japan will continue to make diplomatic efforts with other countries to ease tensions."
+Addressing Parliament, he said that "while the situation remains critical, Japan will continue to make diplomatic efforts with other countries to ease tensions".

 Kishida urged Russian President Vladimir Putin last week to find an "acceptable" diplomatic solution to the current impasse and held a teleconference with Ukrainian President Volodymyr Zelensky during which a number of pertinent issues were traversed, government sources said.